 ....Bob probably didn't have enough gas in the tank to seal that deal on this night anyway.

 After the wild goings-on of Bob Gets Harvey a Raise, Bob Saves Harvey is anti-climactic.
 To be fair, that's unavoidable and also fitting.
 As Hap put it, a man needs some rest!
-While laughs are fewer and less vociferous, Bob Saves Harvey regains momentum once everyone converges on The Mermaid, and the capper is satisfying enough to make you overlook that this is the more subdued (and slightly padded) half of this hour-long romp. (**1/2 out of four)
+While laughs are fewer and less vociferous, Bob Saves Harvey regains momentum once everyone converges on The Mermaid, and the capper is satisfying enough to make you overlook that this is the more subdued (and pretty padded) half of this hour-long romp. (**1/2 out of four)

 Both episodes are available for your viewing pleasure on YouTube: